TusharBabuHub/Auralyse_API/README.md

 # Auralyse_API

-A Flask API to load audio and get back valence arousal chart
+A Flask API to load .wav audio and get back valence arousal charts for each second of it.

-This is now loaded at back4app based on https://blog.back4app.com/how-to-build-and-deploy-a-python-application

-The docker image was built as docker build -t auralyse-api:1.0 .
+The API has been applied along with Docker Intel Tensorflow image